 - Improved patient flow to reduce wait times

-When should I take my child to the Emergency Room instead of their doctor?
+When should I take my child to the Emergency Department instead of their doctor?

 The question of when to seek emergency help for your child is worth considering in advance.
 Parents and childcare providers should have CPR and first aid training in case of an emergency.
-Last year, the Pediatric Emergency Department at Mercy Medical Center had more than 13,000 visits for serious illnesses and injuries.
 Here are some warning signs to help determine if a trip to the ER or a call to 911—if you feel the child is in life-threatening danger—is needed:

 - Child is having difficulty breathing